dreayma/OGOO/OfferDefinition.md

 The `contribution_unlock_timeout` attribute defines the **unlock timeout** (in seconds) for contribution refunds.

 Contributors can request a **refund**, but the process occurs in **two steps**:
-1. **Initial request** – Marks the contributor for refund processing and initiates the unlock timeout.
+1. **Initial request** – Marks the contributor for refund processing and starts the [unlock timeout](OfferDefinition.md#-contribution-unlock-timeout).
+Voting rights are suspended until the contributor reclaims the contribution.
-    - During this period, **the contributor loses voting rights**.
-2. **Final request** – After the timeout expires, the contributor may submit the second request to receive their funds back.
-    - **All contributions** from the contributor are refunded together in a single transaction.
+2. **Final request** – After the timeout expires, the contributor may reclaim all of their contributions in a single transaction.

 ---